arkq/cmusfm/README.md

 * `(?N...)` - match track number
 * `(?T...)` - match track title

-All extension types can be used only once, otherwise only the last occurrence will be used.
+All extension types can be used only once, otherwise only the first occurrence will be used.
 Using matched subexpressions without extension is not forbidden, however can result in an unexpected behavior.
 Default configuration assumes formats as follows: